Instability of supersymmetric black holes via quantum phase transitions: The hairy black holes

+where we take $\mu>0$ and the $\pm$ sign depends on whether one takes the $x<1$ ($-$) or $x>1$ ($+$).
+Accordingly, the asymptotic behaviour of the scalar field is

+where we have normalized $\phi_0$ and $\phi_1$ to match their conformal and engineering dimension.
+In the canonical coordinates, we can now easily read off the coefficients of the leading and subleading terms in the scalar boundary expansion

-where $\varphi_{0}$ is the leading term in the asymptotic expansion and $\varphi_{1}$ the subleading term.
-Therefore, \eqref{bc} corresponds to AdS invariant boundary conditions and so the boundary conformal symmetry is preserved.
-The black hole mass can be read-off directly from the asymptotic expansion of the spacetime metric \eqref{eq:elsol} \cite{Anabalon:2014fla,Anabalon:2017yhv,Anabalon:2020qux}.
-Thus, the black hole mass is expressed as
+which corresponds to AdS invariant boundary conditions \cite{Hertog:2004dr,Anabalon:2020pez}, namely a triple trace deformation in the boundary theory.
+Hence, the boundary conformal symmetry is preserved and the black hole mass can be extracted from the asymptotic expansion of the spacetime \cite{Henneaux:2006hk, Anabalon:2014fla,Anabalon:2015xvl,Anabalon:2017yhv, Anabalon:2020pez,Anabalon:2020qux,Gallerati:2021cty}.
+The expansion of metric \eqref{eq:elsol} explicitly reads:

 where